Available with Data Reviewer license.

 - In water resource management, elevation values stored in streamline features are used to add detail to digital elevation models (hydro DEM conditioning) to enforce known drainage patterns.

-- In roadway management, roadway route features that have two or more consecutive vertices with the same measure may adversely affect length calculations, for example, United States Department of Transportation mileage reports.
+- In roadway management, roadway routes that have two or more consecutive vertices with the same measure may adversely affect length calculations, for example, United States Department of Transportation mileage reports.

 Non-monotonic—The following image illustrates two line features with z- and m-values that are not strictly increasing or decreasing in value:

 The input feature layers evaluated by the rule.

 Valid inputs for this rule type are polyline features that are z- or m-enabled.
 Click the Forward button to apply filtering to specific features in the feature layer.

 The property to be evaluated.

 Select either z-values or m-values for evaluation.

-Error conditions evaluated by the rule are as follows:
+Error conditions evaluated by the rule.
+Any feature whose values match those defined in the rule are returned as an error.

 This information is used to support data quality requirement traceability, automated reporting, and corrective workflows.